 They have the same benefits as Original Medicare and may provide additional benefits like prescription drug coverage.

 However, unlike Original Medicare, Medicare Advantage plans use provider networks.
 Some plans are PPOs.
 You may have the flexibility to see a doctor outside the network, but you will pay more for it.
 Other plans are HMOs.
 You typically must use providers within the network.

 Provider networks can cause problems for people who live in two states because some plans don’t have very big networks.
 Some networks are restricted to providers who are in the same area or state as your primary residence.

 If you are in an HMO, you will usually have to get authorization from your primary care doctor to see a specialist or have a procedure.
-All of this can make it very expensive to get medical care in the state where you live part time.
+All of this can make it very expensive to get medical care in the state where you live part-time.

 Medicare Advantage plans have two other drawbacks for people with dual residency: plans and provider networks can change from one year to another, and you cannot choose the prescription drug coverage that goes with your plan.

-Prescription Drugs for People With Dual Residency
+Prescription Drugs and Dual Residency

 If you live in more than one state, it’s important to choose a prescription drug plan with your mobile lifestyle in mind.

 Some plans include only local and regional pharmacies, while others have nationwide networks with big names like Walmart and CVS.